codemistic/Non-Code/Web Development/REST_API.md

 - Use appropiate HTTP Verbs
 Basically there are four HTTPS methods
-1) GET :- Reading the data from the server(or database)
+  - GET :- Reading the data from the server(or database)
-2) POST :- Refers to creating a new record in database.
+  - POST :- Refers to creating a new record in database.
-3) PUT/PATCH :- Refers to updating the entry in the databse.
+  - PUT/PATCH :- Refers to updating the entry in the databse.
-4) DELETE :- Refers to deleting the entry in database.
+  - DELETE :- Refers to deleting the entry in database.

 - Using appropiate route functions : Use appropiate route functiond for the puro=pose of routing requests.

-#### Sample REST API:
+### Sample REST API:

 We will be designing API for the purpose of managing articles of technology using our local database on localhost machine .

-Database used: MongoDB(WikiDB in our case)
+  - Database used : MongoDB (WikiDB in our case)
-Tools :npm, VisualCode and node.js
+  - Tools : NPM, VisualCode and Node.js
-For testing the server used : POSTMAN (a good option)
+  - For testing the server used : POSTMAN (a good option)

-app.js file:
+### Here's how app.js file looks :

 ```
 //jshint esversion:6